svalio/atlassian-connect-express-encryption/README.md

 This will boot up your Express server on the default port of 3000 and do the following:

-* Register your add-on's `atlassian-plugin.xml` (at <http://localhost:3000/atlassian-plugin.xml>) with the host
+* Register your add-on's `atlassian-connect.json` (at <http://localhost:3000/atlassian-connect.json>) with the host
-* Start watching for changes to your `atlassian-plugin.xml`.
+* Start watching for changes to your `atlassian-connect.json`.
 If the file is modified, `atlassian-connect-express` will re-register your add-on with the host.

 ### The Dev Loop